 Now Hiring Chemistry Undergraduate Lab Demonstrators

-Applications for a chemistry undergraduate lab demonstrator position are now being accepted for Fall 2017.
+Applications for a chemistry undergraduate lab demonstrator position are now being accepted for Winter 2018.
 If you are interested in working as a lab TA, please submit your application ASAP.
 You must indicate on the form when you are available.

-All first-year labs begin on Monday, September 11, 2017.
-Students are expected to have obtained a copy of Experiment 1 provided through D2L, lab coat and safety glasses for their first laboratory.
-Read the regulations on D2L.
-Note that the Chemistry 1010, 1011, 1050, and 1051 lab manuals are available on D2L
+All first-year labs begin on Monday, January 8, 2018.
+Students are expected to have obtained a copy of Experiment 1 provided through Brightspace, lab coat and safety glasses for their first laboratory.
+Read the regulations on Brightspace.
+Note that the Chemistry 1010, 1011, 1050, and 1051 lab manuals are available on Brightspace.

 First year lab schedule

-Check for changes in the lab schedule on the bulletin board outside C4009 or click Fall 2017 Lab Schedule (Revised) Students granted a lab waiver must still complete the course tutorial if there is one.
+Check for changes in the lab schedule on the bulletin board outside C4009 or click Winter 2018 Lab Schedule (Revised) Students granted a lab waiver must still complete the course tutorial if there is one.

 Laboratory Safety Training - Science 1807